xemantic/xemantic.com/ai/workshops/index.md

 ## Invitation

-Do you want to learn how to build your own AI agents?
+### Do you want to learn how to build your own AI agents?

 We are <a href="https://xemantic.com/">Xemantic</a>, an applied philosophy collective based in Berlin, offering workshops on <b>building powerful AI agents</b>.
-Your instructor, [Kazik Pogoda](#about-kazik-your-instructor), will take you on a journey of developing autonomous and highly potent AI systems, like [Claudine AI agent](https://github.com/xemantic/claudine/), capable of fully controlling a Unix-compliant machine (which also means your computer, even if you are using Windows ;) ).
+Your instructor, [Kazik Pogoda](#about-kazik-your-instructor), will take you on a journey of developing autonomous and highly potent AI systems, like [Claudine AI agent](https://github.com/xemantic/claudine/), capable of fully controlling your machine.
 Claudine won [AI hack Berlin](https://rsvp.withgoogle.com/events/ai-hack-berlin) hackathon.

 ![AI hack Berlin 2024 promo image](images/Hero-Robot-Berlin-Hackathon-Website.png)

 ## You will learn ...

-- The glossary of AI development terms.
+- The **glossary** of AI development terms.
-- How to write custom conversational bots using [Anthropic API](https://www.anthropic.com/) - as a prerequisite for building agents.
+- How to write **custom conversational bots** using [Anthropic API](https://www.anthropic.com/), as a prerequisite for building agents.
-- How to engineer prompts for agents, moving beyond the simple conversational AI paradigm - natural language is becoming a powerful programming language.
+- How to **engineer prompts for agents**, moving beyond the simple conversational AI paradigm - natural language is becoming a powerful programming language.
-- How to use structured output from a model for parsing data from unstructured sources - extracting semantic information from images and documents.
+- How to use **structured output** from a model for parsing data from unstructured sources - extracting semantic information from images and documents.
-- How to give tools (function calling) to your agent, so it can interact with your machine.
+- How to **give tools to your agent** (function calling), so it can interact with your machine.
-- How to adapt these tools to IT systems of your organization.
+- How to **integrate an agent with IT systems** of your organization.
-- How to assist [Claudine](https://github.com/xemantic/claudine) agent in using your computer and coding - where the traditional roles of human and machine are reversed.
+- How to assist [Claudine](https://github.com/xemantic/claudine) agent in using your computer and coding - where traditional roles of human and machine are reversed.
-- The architecture and meta-principles behind design powerful AI agents.
+- The architecture and meta-principles behind design of powerful AI agents.
 - Anthropic's [Model Context Protocol](https://modelcontextprotocol.io/), which standardizes how applications provide context to LLMs.
 - A bit on AI ethics, privacy, security considerations and alignment.